 Book A Hauler With FR8Star

 When you’re ready to request shipping bids, FR8Star makes it easy to get free haulage estimates in less than 30 seconds.
-You can then compare brokers and bids, find the one that suits your needs, and get the best possible rate.
+You can then compare transport companies and bids, find the one that suits your needs, and get the best possible rate.

 While FR8Star can help you find qualified drivers and streamline much of the shipping process, there are still a few considerations.
 Ask about the carrier’s risk management policies.
 If your commercial insurance doesn’t cover the load, UNICO is available to help with tailored coverage.